QuincyChengAtWork/katacoda-scenarios/jenkins-conjur-credentials-plugin/policy.md

-_This section refers to *Enrolling an Application* at https://www.conjur.org/tutorials/policy/applications.html_
+_This section is based on **Enrolling an Application** tutorial at https://www.conjur.org/tutorials/policy/applications.html_

 ### Login to Conjur